CruxConnect/crux-docs/_product_retailer/get_sku_detail.md

 name
 : (string) The Supplier Name

-#### Cost Range Object:

-min
-: (number) The Minimum price for one of the SKUs or Item-variants

-max
-: (number) The Maximum price for one of the SKUs or Item-variants

-Minimum Advertized Price Range Object:

-min
-: (number) The Minimum MAP for one of the SKUs or Item-variants

-max
-: (number) The Maximum MAP for one of the SKUs or Item-variants

-Manufacturer's Suggested Retail Price (MSRP) Range Object:

-min
-: (number) The Minimum MSRP for one of the SKUs or Item-variants

-max
-: (number) The Maximum MSRP for one of the SKUs or Item-variants

-#### Item Product Images Object:

-uuid
-: (string) The Universal Unique Identifier for the Item Product Image

-url
-: (string) The URL for the Item Product Image

-width
-: (number) The Image Width in pixels for the Item Product Image

-height
-: (number) The Image Height in pixels for the Item Product Image

 | Code | Name                   | Meaning                                                                      |
 |------|-------------------------------------------------------------------------------------------------------|
 | 200  | OK                     | The API call was received and response is provided                           |